HardyScheel/angular-tour-of-heroes/README.md

 # Tour of heroes app
+This is an angular tech-demo.
 The app to the 'tour of heroes' tutorial from the official Angular tutorial, which is located at [https://angular.io/tutorial](https://angular.io/tutorial).

+You can see my live demo here: [https://angular-tour-of-heroes-5faa4.web.app/](https://angular-tour-of-heroes-5faa4.web.app/)

 ## Table of contents
 - [First steps](#First-steps)